slykar/jjit-assignment/README.md

 **It's not an MVP**.
 I did not focus on features that would provide the essential user experience.\
 My goal was to present that I can do common things in React and I wanted to spend some time with Tailwind.

+## Getting Started

+Make sure you have node `v16.13.2` installed.
+You can use NVM.

+Remember to `npm install`.

 ## Available Scripts

 In the project directory, you can run: